-- Promotes the growth and development of the whole person to their full potential by ensuring that their curriculum experience is within a Catholic context and where the student can be supported in acquiring skills, knowledge, positive attitudes and moral values. - 0 Provides a Christ centred setting whereby all can live, experience and celebrate the love of Jesus.
-SIXTH FORM TEAM AS & A LEVEL PROGRAMME
+- Recognises the importance of a purposeful link between home, parish, school and community as a preparation for - the student's role as a Christian in the modern world. - O Strives to make our student's experiences of relationships within the school productive and positive and seeks to cherish and develop what is good through mutual respect and understanding. - Promotes the growth and development of the whole person to their full potential by ensuring that their curriculum experience is within a - Catholic context and where the student can be supported in acquiring skills, knowledge, positive attitudes and moral values. - Provides a Christ centered setting whereby all can live, experience and celebrate the love of Jesus.

+SIXTH FORM TEAM